Wallacoloo/printipi/README.md

 Usage
 ========

 The firmware can either be called with no arguments, in which case it will take gcode commands from the standard input (useful for testing & debugging).
-Or, you can provide the path to a gcode file (note that gcode parsing is currently limited.
-Comments aren't understood, for example).
+Or, you can provide the path to a gcode file.
 The provided file can be **any** file-like object, including device-files.
-This allows one to pass eg /dev/ttyAMA0 to take commands from the serial port.
+This allows one to pass eg `/dev/ttyAMA0` to take commands from the serial port.

 Using with Octoprint:
 --------